Wild Animals and Empty Space

 ... and something worse moves in.

 The problem is not the initial cleansing.
-The problem is the emptiness that follows it.
+It is the emptiness that follows.

 Exodus 23 is making the same point long before Jesus states it explicitly.
 God does not want empty land.
 He wants inhabited land.
 He does not just want a cleaned-up life.
 He wants a transformed one.